facebook/react-native/docs/Tutorial.md

   },
 ```

 Implement our fetchData function to actually make the request and handle the response.
-All you need to do is call this.setState({movies: data}) after resolving the promise chain because the way React works is that setState actually triggers a re-render and then the render function will notice that this.state.movies is no longer null.
-Note that we call done() at the end of the promise chain - always make sure to call done() or any errors thrown will get swallowed.
+All you need to do is call `this.setState({movies: data})` after resolving the promise chain because the way React works is that setState actually triggers a re-render and then the render function will notice that `this.state.movies` is no longer `null`.
+Note that we call `done()` at the end of the promise chain - always make sure to call `done()` or any errors thrown will get swallowed.

 ```javascript
   fetchData: function() {